dquintilian/MERN-Todo-App/README.md

 # MERN-Todo-App

-## Goal: This is a project I undertook to deepen my understanding of full stack development.
+## Goal: Undertake a project that would deepen my understanding of fullstack development

 The project was built using React, Express, Node and MongoDB